Dark Mode Design

 Can dark mode really improve accessibility?

-What are some common mistakes to avoid in dark mode design?
+What are the most common dark mode design mistakes?

 Does dark mode affect SEO?